Built-in Filters

 slice

-Slices the list.
-Specifies the start and end index numbers (starting at 0) with the arguments start, end, and returns a sublist from start (inclusive) to end (exclusive).
-Both arguments can be omitted, and default to both end positions.
+Slices a list.
+Use the start and end parameters to specify the start and end indices (0-based).
+Returns a sublist from start (inclusive) to end (exclusive).
+Both parameters can be omitted, defaulting to the list boundaries.

 {% for i in my_arr | slice(end=5) %}